Jay-Iles/Free-from-the-yoke/Rules/Character Moves.md

 ## Unleash Power
 When you learn a ritual of the land, the GM will give you a few clues about what it can do.
-When you use the ritual, say a thing you want it to do based on the clues and roll +Lore.
+When you use the ritual, say a thing you want it to do based on your understanding of it and roll +Lore.
 On a 7-9 pick two; on a 10+ pick three:
+* The magic does not draw power from your own health.
+* The magic only affects as much as you wish it to.
+* The magic lasts for as long as you wish it to.
+* The magic does not cause any lingering effects in the area.

 Magic is unpredictable: only the options you pick when you use the ritual definitely happen.
 The options you didn’t pick may happen, or may not – it’s up to the GM.
 GM note: even when a ritual doesn’t do what a player wants, rolling a 7+ should still improve their current situation.